Toronto Outdoor Indian Wedding

 On this chilly morning, we had Design Mantra set up the mandap.
 Ponies R US prepared the horse for the groom’s ride with his baraat arrival to the tunes of Dhol by Nature.

 Beyoutiful Beginnings had the doli planned in a colorful way with smoke bombs.
 No Gujrati jaan is complete without dandiya with music by Dhol by Nature.
 Baraat was welcomed with aarti by Gujarati customs.
 The groom was brought to the lakeside gazebo.
 Pandit ji started the ceremony at this outdoor venue.
 Meanwhile, Mississauga Tassa Kings were preparing Sonia’s entrance on a palki.

 Indian Wedding Ceremony at Royal Ambassador

-Parents brought Sonia to the grand mandap on the side of lake.
+Parents brought Sonia to the grand mandap on the side of the lake.
 Where Anil was waiting for his bride.
-Pandit ji asked the groom’s face to be covered with the veil curtain which is a Gujrati rituals.
+Pandit ji asked the groom’s face to be covered with the veil curtain which is a Gujrati ritual.

 Sonia was coming down the stairs at the Royal Ambassador lakeside gazebo with her parents.